 The concrete base was easy to lay except for, again, working below my feet in a very narrow trench.
 I didn’t quite get a perfect straight line, but it’s adequate.
 It looks home-built.

 After the concrete hardened I laid a line of breeze blocks (eventually three courses high, but lying on their side).
 I figured that a breeze block laying on its side was enough strength for the retaining wall to retain things.
 Three courses filled most of the stretch from the back corner to the edge of the old patio.

 I stuttered for a while here.
 I wasn’t entirely sure how I was going to build this section.
-Ultimately I decided on a plan to extend the planting bed in this corner, and as a result I extended the concrete base a little further until it reached the “industrial strength” blocks we’d used to support the original edge of the patio, and then built an extension to the wall using the decorative bricks.
-As breeze blocks aren’t that nice to look at, I also laid some of the decorative bricks on top of the breeze blocks.
+Ultimately I decided to extend the planting bed in this corner, so I just extended the concrete base until it reached the “industrial strength” blocks we’d used to support the original edge of the patio.
+From here I was able to extend the wall with some decorative bricks.
+As breeze blocks aren’t that nice to look at, I covered the top of them with some nice bricks too.